ohansemmanuel/Understanding-Flexbox/1. Intro/intro.md

 So, here is where I wrap up the Introduction to the Flexbox model.

 _like how this article is coming along? please don't forget to help [spread the word on Twitter](http://www.twitter.com/intent/tweet?text=I am currently reading this super cool article on the Flexbox model via @ohansemmanuel.
 Check it out https://github.com/ohansemmanuel/Understanding-Flexbox).
 Much appreciated!_

-_Would prefer to read the entire tutorial in a single pdf document? [just tell me where to send it](https://ohansemmanuel.typeform.com/to/zD5yI7)._
+If you prefer to read the entire tutorial in a single pdf document, [just tell me where to send it](https://ohansemmanuel.typeform.com/to/zD5yI7)._

 **Next Read: [THE FLEX-CONTAINER PROPERTIES](https://github.com/ohansemmanuel/Understanding-Flexbox/blob/master/2. flex container/flex-container.md)**